archiejs/archiejs-docs/README.md

 * Offers better handling of complex nodejs projects.
 [ArchitectJs presentation](http://www.slideshare.net/sergimansilla/architecting-large-nodejs-applications-14912706) is a good source for understanding the benefits of the architecture.
 * Offers a way to write business logic in isolated modules - thin wrappers over NPM modules.
-* Modules have a lifecycle and are initialized in proper sequence, as per the dependency injection tree.
+* Modules have a lifecycle and are initialized in proper sequence, as per the dependency injection/chaining tree.

 ## Demo apps